 - 6 cups English cucumber unpeeled, 2 cucumbers

-- 4 TBSP chopped green onion 2 green onions
+- 4 tablespoon chopped green onion 2 green onions

 - Add the pineapple and cucumber to a blender or food processor.
 Blend for 30 seconds.